Caelinh/reading-notes/class-5.md

 - `This example contains two declarations, one for color and the other for font-size.
 Each pair specifies a property of the element(s) we are selecting (<h1> in this case), then a value that we'd like to give the property.`

 Websites are infinitely customizeable and there are tons of options to customize your page.
 Reference for some good styling commands [here](https://www.w3schools.com/cssref/default.asp).
+My own customized site [here](https://caelinh.github.io/reading-notes/class-5.html).